 593-3 MANAGEMENT OF DIVERSE HUMAN RESOURCES IN HEALTH CARE AND NURSING.

 Emphasizes management of diverse human resources in health care.
 Selected topics include professional growth, performance appraisal, recruitment, retention, promotion, conflict management, collective bargaining, and diversity.
 Prerequisite or Co-requisite: NURS 590.

 594-4 SYNTHESIS OF HEALTH CARE AND NURSING ADMINISTRATION AND PRACTICUM.

 Examination of selected current topics in of health care and nursing administration and the role of the nurse administrator.
 Includes practicum.
 Prerequisites: NURS 590, NURS 591, NURS 592, and NURS 593.

-595-3 NURSING PROJECT (NON-THESIS OPTION).
-Development of a terminal project related to clinical nursing problems within a client health and illness framework.
-Prerequisites: consent of instructor.

-598-1 to 3 INDEPENDENT STUDY.
+- 596a-1 CAPSTONE I. The student will initiate the information systems design project which includes a feasibility study to determine the project scope and objectives, alternative design options, and cost-effectiveness.
+Prerequisites: NURS 509, CS 434, CMIS 535, and CS 560. - 596b-1 CAPSTONE II.
+The student will develop the requirements for the design project including detailed analysis of the existing system and logical systems design for the proposed system.
+Prerequisite: NURS 596a or CMIS 596a or CS 596a. - 596c-1 CAPSTONE III.
+The student will implement the information systems design project focusing on detailed systems design, including program design, configuration, and test planning, and systems implementation.
+Prerequisite: NURS 596b or CMIS 596b or CS 596b. - 598-1 to 3 INDEPENDENT STUDY.
 Guided study in nursing topics, organized to meet objectives of individuals or small groups of graduate students in a particular area of interest.
 Total earned hours may not exceed 3.
-Prerequisites: consent of instructor.

-599-1 to 6 THESIS.
-Systematic investigation of a nursing problem utilizing an appropriate research design and analysis in addition to written documentation carried out under guidance of thesis committee.
-Prerequisites: consent of instructor.

-600-3 THEORY GUIDED PRACTICE.
+Prerequisites: consent of instructor. - 600-3 THEORY GUIDED PRACTICE.
 Explores use of models and theories in health care practice with focus on developing a framework for implementing and evaluating a theory guided project.
-Prerequisite: admission to the DNP program or approval by Assistant Dean for the graduate program.

-601-3 STUDIES IN GENMICS AND ETHICS.
+Prerequisite: admission to the DNP program or approval by Assistant Dean for the graduate program. - 601-3 STUDIES IN GENMICS AND ETHICS.
 Focus on critical elements of healthcare for advancing nursing practice including searching, managing, and evaluating data, analyzing information systems, and integrating technology into practice.
-Prerequisite: admission to the DNP program or approval by Assistant Dean for the graduate program.

-604-3 EVALUATING EVIDENCE FOR IMPROVING PRACTICE AND HEALTH CARE OUTCOMES.
+Prerequisite: admission to the DNP program or approval by Assistant Dean for the graduate program. - 604-3 EVALUATING EVIDENCE FOR IMPROVING PRACTICE AND HEALTH CARE OUTCOMES.
 Translate scientific and clinical evidence for application into practice to improve healthcare outcomes.
-Prerequisites: admission to the DNP program or approval by Assistant Dean for the

-605-3 HEALTH POLICY AND FINANCE FOR ADVANCED NURSING LEADERSHIP.
+Prerequisites: admission to the DNP program or approval by Assistant Dean for the graduate program, N600, N617, N620. - 605-3 HEALTH POLICY AND FINANCE FOR ADVANCED NURSING LEADERSHIP.
 Explores finance and economics as they apply to health care and nursing leadership.
-Prerequisite: admission to the graduate/DNP program or graduate status with approval by Assistant Dean for the graduate program.

-617-3 ADVANCED APPLICATIONS OF EPIDEMIOLOGY IN PRACTICE.
+Prerequisite: admission to the graduate/DNP program or graduate status with approval by Assistant Dean for the graduate program. - 617-3 ADVANCED APPLICATIONS OF EPIDEMIOLOGY IN PRACTICE.
 Analyze and interpret epidemiologic data and synthesize and translate research for advanced nursing practice with individuals and populations.
 Prerequisites: admission to the DNP program or approval by Assistant Dean for the graduate program, N600, N620.